AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/getting-started-with-wf-goals.md

 * Consider the question: “What must my teams and I achieve to drive the accomplishment of this top level goal?”
 * Cascaded goals should represent a necessary outcome that must be achieved to drive or enable the achievement of its parent.
 The scope of that achievement should be more narrow than that of its parent.
-* Don’t create complex goal hierarchies that are difficult to follow or have too many layers.
+* Don't create complex goal hierarchies that are difficult to follow or have too many layers.

 For information about creating and aligning goals, see the following articles: